Epiphania Sacred Arts

 • Spiritual Direction / Retreat Design & Facilitation

-More than twenty years experience in individual and group settings, including university and residential renewal programs, e.g., School of Applied Theology / Graduation Theological Union (SAT-GTU) and Jesuit Renewal Program / Jesuit School of Theology-Santa Clara University (JST-SCU)
+More than twenty years experience in individual and group settings, including university and residential renewal programs, e.g., School of Applied Theology / Graduation Theological Union (SAT-GTU) and the Jesuit Renewal Program / Jesuit School of Theology-Santa Clara University (JST-SCU)

 Key Influences & Ongoing Practices